 Welcome back Class 5!
 I hope you are prepared for another busy and exciting term!

-Our topic for the first term is focused around the transition from the Romans to Anglo Saxons and Scots.
+Our topics for the first term are focused around the Vikings and Space.

 In Maths, we are excited to continue our mastery approach to our lessons, developing our reasoning and problem solving skills and gaining a deeper understanding of key mathematical concepts.
-We will be focusing on multiplication and division – increasing our knowledge of formal methods – as well as developing our understanding of fractions, decimals and percentages.
+We will be developing our understanding of fractions, decimals and percentages, as well as finding out how to calculate volume.
 We will constantly be revisiting our times tables we have already learnt, becoming more confident with recalling our times table facts, as they are vital to so many different areas of Maths.